-Performance measures 2020/21 result 2021/22 target 2021/22 result Rating Explanation The number of events workshops held each year to support event organisers - 2 0 The COVID operating environment, including gathering restrictions, compromised delivery of this target.
-Carbon road map shows an improving trend in energy efficiency / emission reduction - 5% 11% Target met.
-Percentage of customers who are satisfied with parks and reserves, including sports fields and playgrounds overall 89% 85% 79% Comments suggest the level of dissatisfaction relates particular to only parts of the district.
+Performance measures 2020/21 result 2021/22 target 2021/22 result Rating Explanation Community venues and events The number of events workshops held each year to support event organisers New measure 2 0 The COVID operating environment, including gathering restrictions, compromised delivery of this target.
+Property and Facilities Waikato District Council Carbon road map shows an improving trend in energy efficiency / emission reduction New measure 5% reduction per annum 11% Target met.
+Open spaces Percentage of customers who are satisfied with parks and reserves, including sports fields and playgrounds overall 89% 85% 79% Comments suggest the level of dissatisfaction relates particular to only parts of the district.
 Further development of our park assets at these locations may increase satisfaction levels.
-Percentage of customers who are satisfied with public toilets in the residents satisfaction survey.
+Open spaces Percentage of customers who are satisfied with public toilets in the residents satisfaction survey.
 67% 75% 56% Cleaning contractors have met the agreed levels of service.
 We will continue to explore opportunities to increase satisfaction levels.
-Percentage of customers who are satisfied with the presentation of WDC cemeteries 93% 85% 72% Significant improvement and maintenance works have been undertaken during the year.
+Open spaces Percentage of customers who are satisfied with the presentation of WDC cemeteries 93% 85% 72% Significant improvement and maintenance works have been undertaken during the year.
 Further opportunities to improve will be identified.